-Once you’ve read the book, watch the webinar in which I review the key concepts behind my TV Pilot Story Map method: The 1-Hour TV Pilot Beat Sheet: From ABC to AMC to HBO to Netflix now available for download at The Writers Store.
+Once you’ve read the book, watch the webinar in which I review the key concepts behind my TV Pilot Story Map method: The 1-Hour TV Pilot Beat Sheet: From ABC to AMC to HBO to Netflix now available for download.

-- I would like to develop an all-new concept into a screenplay with the guidance of a professional Story Analyst with major movie studio credentials.
+- I would like to develop a concept into a screenplay on a proven 8-week track with firm weekly deadlines and professional feedback.

-- I would like to get professional notes and coaching on my completed feature screenplay.
+- I would like to get detailed notes on my completed feature screenplay.

-- I would like to get professional notes and coaching on my completed TV pilot screenplay.
+- I would like to get detailed notes on my completed TV pilot screenplay.

 - I would like to hire an industry pro to write or rewrite my script for me.